Phase-dependent fluctuations in intermittent resonance fluorescence: Stationary Power Spectrum

 where

 and

 are, respectively, the coherent spectrum, due to elastic scattering, and the incoherent (inelastic) spectrum, due to atomic fluctuations.

-The main features of the spectrum of the atom-laser system of the previous Section were studied in \cite{EvKe02}.
-The incoherent spectrum consists of a two-level-like structure that becomes a triplet for strong excitation \cite{Mollow69}, plus a sharp peak, associated to the eigenvalue $\lambda_2$, due to the shelving of electronic population in the long-lived state.
-This three-level system contains the essential physics of the more complex atomic system used for the experimental observation of the sharp peak \cite{BuTa00} by heterodyne detection, able to resolve Hz or sub-Hz features \cite{HBLW97}.
-The sharp peak had been predicted for the $V$ and $\Lambda$ 3LA \cite{HePl95,GaKK95}, which also feature electron shelving.
-In Ref. \cite{EvKe02} the coherent spectrum of the 3LA was found to be smaller than that of the 2LA (where $\gamma_d=0$ and $q=0$):
+The main features of the spectrum of the atom-laser system of the previous section were studied in \cite{EvKe02}.
+The incoherent spectrum consists of a two-level-like structure that becomes a triplet for strong excitation \cite{Mollow69}, plus a sharp peak, associated with the eigenvalue $\lambda_2$, due to the shelving of ethe lectronic population in the long-lived state.
+This three-level system contains the essential physics of the more complex atomic system used for the experimental observation of the sharp peak \cite{BuTa00} by heterodyne detection, able to resolve hertz or sub-hertz features \cite{HBLW97}.
+The sharp peak had been predicted for the $V$-type and $\Lambda$-type 3LAs \cite{HePl95,GaKK95}, which also feature electron shelving.